Inam Kulathur: Economy

 One IPS officer born in this village Shri.A.Natarajan IPS currently working in ADGP Jharkhand Cadre, Jharkhand Police.

-Some Soldiers Are Working in Indian Army, Indian Navy, Central Reserve Police Force, Border Security Force, and Tamilnadu Police from this Village to be proud for this Nation.
+Some soldiers are working in Indian Army, Indian Navy, Central Reserve Police Force, Border Security Force, and Tamilnadu Police.

 History

 Inam Kulathur has been ruled, at different times, by the Early Cholas, Early Pandyas, Later Cholas, Delhi Sultanate, Madurai Sultanate, Arcot Nawab and the British, prior to the formation of the Republic of India.
-Tiruchirappalli played a critical role in the Ponnar - Sangar history.Now Inamkulathur is the one of the largest village in Trichy.
+Tiruchirappalli played a critical role in the Ponnar - Sangar history.
+Now Inamkulathur is one of the largest villages in Trichy also one of the oldest village people are surviving with their heritage family name like Bhai veedu vamsam muttai Kara vagara.